Oklahoma liquor license and insurance requirements

 • Check with your local city or county for any additional licenses or permits you may need to open your business.

-Oklahoma liquor license renewal requirements
+Insurance for an Oklahoma liquor license

-Can a liquor license be transferred in Oklahoma?
+Can an Oklahoma liquor license be transferred?

 Liquor licenses cannot be transferred between people or businesses in Oklahoma.
 One can be transferred from location to location if you decide to move your business.

-Oklahoma’s liquor liability and dram shop laws
+Oklahoma liquor license liability and dram shop laws

 Oklahoma is not a dram shop liability state.
 This means businesses aren't automatically responsible if they serve alcohol to a patron who then causes harm while intoxicated.